Palmitoxico/yasnippet-snippets/README.md

-# Yasnippet official snippet collections
+# Yasnippet unofficial snippet collections

 [![Join the chat at https://gitter.im/AndreaCrotti/yasnippet-snippets](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/AndreaCrotti/yasnippet-snippets?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
-This repository contains the official snippets for [yasnippet](http://github.com/capitaomorte/yasnippet), as you can see from the git submodules link.
+This repository contains custom snippets for [yasnippet](http://github.com/capitaomorte/yasnippet) If you want to get the official snippets, please check out this repository: https://github.com/AndreaCrotti/yasnippet-snippets

 # How to install

-There are two options, if you have checked out *yasnippet* already, the only thing you need to do is to run `git submodule update --init` and it will checkout automatically this repository, at the last version it was synchronized too.

-Otherwise if you want the latest and greatest snippets collection proceed as follows:
+If you want to use this custom snippets collection proceed as follows:

 1. clone this repository
 2. add to your .emacs the following